jax-ml/jax/docs/new_docs/201/sharding.md

 At the top level of a program (i.e. not under a `jit`) we can create a concrete `Mesh` directly using the {class}`~jax.sharding.Mesh` class constructor, which lets us specify the exact device order, or using the `jax.make_mesh` helper, which automatically chooses a device order by taking the underlying hardware topology into account:

 ```{code-cell}
 mesh = jax.make_mesh((4, 2), ('X', 'Y'))
 print(mesh)
 ```

-By default, all mesh axis types are `AxisType.Explicit`.
+With `jax.make_mesh`, all mesh axis types default to `AxisType.Explicit`.
+Beware that the `Mesh` constructor's default is `AxisType.Auto` instead: that's for historical reasons, and hard to migrate, even though `Explicit` should morally be the default.
+When using the `Mesh` constructor directly, it's best to pass `axis_types` explicitly.

 To avoid threading `mesh` throughout your program, use `jax.set_mesh` to set a concrete mesh globally: